RiceCake915/forza_moza_mapping--D_pad-implement-with-button-only/FH6/README.md

 - Map zoom out with brake
 - Car Meets

+These are primarily tailored to the ES Steering Wheel.
+I will create new folders as specific rim compatibility develops

 **Original Configs** folder has a backup of the original game configs in case you forgot to back them up and something breaks